TubaHorse/powerscalersheet/README.txt

 4) Change src="defaultpfp.jpg" to src="filenamehere.png"
 5) Save, reload your sheet

+NEW!
+How to use the dice:
+1) If you are using your kicker(s), click the "Use Kicker?" checkbox
+2) Click the strand related to your roll (ex.
+Brain)
+3) The bot will roll and display your result to the right.
+   If your output has a ★, you have applied your +1 kicker bonus

 Changelog
-v1.2 31/5/22: Fixed a bug where HEAL would wipe the entire document, not just the hitboxes v1.1 31/5/22: Implemented save to localStorage features. v1.0 28/4/22: Created HTML layout, created non-saving fillable forms
+v1.3  4/6/22: Changed Strand labels to buttons, implemented a digital dice roller that logs to a list to the right, as well as a kicker proficiency toggle. v1.2 31/5/22: Fixed a bug where HEAL would wipe the entire document, not just the hitboxes v1.1 31/5/22: Implemented save to localStorage features. v1.0 28/4/22: Created HTML layout, created non-saving fillable forms